johnbrandborg/faker-events/README.md

 ```

 ## Event Sequences
+#### Ordered
 You can sequence the events by setting the next event to occur, and occurence
 on how many times it will happen.
-If no limit is set, the next Event Type will
-never be used.
+To have events occur more than once, increase
+the limit.

 Either the 'next' attribute can be set with a statement, or the bitwise operator
 can be use to set the next event.